Economy and the Future of Work

 The rise of e-commerce has led to declines in on-site retail, especially in the form of large-format commercial operations such as shopping malls, department stores, and big box chains.
 Planners should understand what this means for the economic health of their communities and what the potential options are for innovative and alternative uses for vacant large-scale commercial sites.

-A broader economic restructuring driven by technological change is radically reshaping labor markets and transforming the nature of work.
+A broader economic restructuring driven by technological change is radically reshaping labor markets and transforming the nature and future of work.

 Everything as a service